Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Bed Room5 25 20 500

-We have not entered the second parameter Key Value in the above example.
-The printing section uses an object variable to retrieve each ClsArea Class Object item, in the same order, as they were added to the Collection Object, then prints its property values in the Debug Window.
+We have not provided the second parameter (Key value) in the above example.
+In the printing section, an object variable is used to retrieve each ClsArea class object from the Collection in the same order in which they were added, and then print their property values in the Debug Window.

-The following code snippet can be replaced, in the above code, to retrieve each item from the Collection Object.
-This will use the item sequence number, as a parameter to the Item Method to retrieve each object, in the same order as they were added to the Collection.
+The following code snippet can be used as a replacement in the above program to retrieve each item from the Collection object.
+This version uses the item’s sequence number as a parameter to the Item method to fetch each object, preserving the order in which they were added to the collection.

 'Printing Section